Written by Becki Andrus

 I realize this is a vague answer, and some people would like to see me post a list of specific brands that can/cannot be used internally.
 But, there are sooooo many brands of therapeutic grade essential oils out there, and they have differing usage recommendations… making it a huge project to compile all of that information.

-Instead of spending so much time trying to compile the information, I have personally chosen to simply use the highest quality of essential oils that I can find, which is the doTERRA brand of essential oils.
-I stick to the guidelines that doTERRA has provided on both external and internal usage of essential oils.
+Instead of spending so much time trying to compile the information, I have personally chosen to simply use the highest quality of essential oils that I can find.
+Additionally, I stick to the guidelines that are provided by the manufacturer on both external and internal usage of essential oils.

 Can All High Quality Oils Be Used Internally?

-Even if you are using high quality essential oils such as doTERRA, you shouldn’t automatically assume that every oil can be used internally.
+Even if you are using high quality essential oils, you shouldn’t automatically assume that every oil can be used internally.
 There are some essential oils that have been approved by the FDA as “Generally Recognized As Safe for human consumption” (GRAS), including many of the citrus essential oils.
 There are also other oils that should never be used internally, such as wintergreen.

 So, again it is best to refer to the guidelines that are provided by the company and/or a trusted reference book when looking at each individual oil.
 My favorite reference book for looking up this information is the Modern Essentials book sold by aromatools.com, because it specifically states which essential oil to use and how many drops of oil to use at a time.